LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/BotConnectors/DialogFlowVersion2.md

 ### Functions of the Bot Connector

-The Bot Connector Manager provides the basic functionality to send/receive messages between LiveEngage and Google Dialogflow V2.
+The Bot Connector provides the basic functionality to send/receive messages between LiveEngage and Google Dialogflow V2.
-The integration between the Bot Connector Manager and Dialogflow V2 also supports the sending of [structured content](getting-started-with-rich-messaging-introduction.html).
+The integration between the Bot Connector and Dialogflow V2 also supports the sending of [structured content](getting-started-with-rich-messaging-introduction.html).
 Additionally, it also provides the ability to transfer the conversation to a specific skill, using the actions functionality.

 ### Welcome Event